idaho/hassio-trash-card/README.md

 1. In Dashboard UI, click 3 dots in top right corner.
 2. Click _Edit Dashboard_.
 3. Click Plus button to add a new card.
-4. Find one of the _Custom: TrashCard_ card in the list.
+4. Find the _Custom: TrashCard_ card in the list.

 ## Configuration